file.py

 Instead of applying dark magic, this function expects

-callers to pass the __name__
+callers to pass the __name__ variable as an argument,

-and merely checks it against MAIN
+and merely checks it against MAIN when needed.

-is not provided, this function will attempt to read
+In case __name__ is not provided, this function will attempt to read

-the module name from the function given (via __module__
+the module name from the function given (via __module__).

-is created under the hood, and is
+EntryPoint(name) is created under the hood, and is

 then used to handle calls.